-For children 21 years and younger, State Plan Services available through EPSDT are utilized prior to expending waiver funds.

-- Remote Supports shall only be provided in waiver participants' places of residence when paid or unpaid sources of support are not present in the residence, except temporarily, if needed, when the Remote Supports are being initially introduced.
-In Supported Living or Community-Based Residential settings, the reimbursement rate to the provider shall be adjusted to account for the use of Remote Supports and the provider's role in providing backup support for the waiver participant(s) in the residence. - Camera systems are located in communal areas of the home where the individual is likely to spend time and not places where an individual may wish to go to gain privacy (e.g., bathroom or bedroom).
+- This service is available only to waiver participants who are age 18 or older.
+For those ages 18-21 years, State Plan Services available through EPSDT are utilized to meet needs documented in the PCP prior to expending waiver funds. - Remote Supports shall only be provided in waiver participants' places of residence when paid or unpaid sources of support are not present in the residence, except temporarily, if needed, when the Remote Supports are being initially introduced. - In Supported Living or Residential Habilitation settings the reimbursement rate to the provider shall be adjusted to account for the use of Remote Supports and the provider's role in providing backup support for the waiver participant(s) in the residence. - Camera systems are located in communal areas of the home where the individual is likely to spend time and not places where an individual may wish to go to gain privacy (e.g., bathroom or bedroom).
 Systems are customizable and can be located wherever the individual prefers. - When Remote Supports involve the use of audio and/or video equipment that permits remote support staff to view activities and/or listen to conversations in the residence, the person who receives the service and each person who lives with the person shall consent in writing after being fully informed of what remote support entails including, but not limited to, that the remote support staff will observe their activities and/or listen to their conversations in the residence, where in the residence the remote support will take place, and whether or not recordings will be made.
 If the person or a person who lives with the person has a guardian, the guardian shall consent in writing.
-The person's service and support administrator shall keep a copy of each signed consent form with the PCP. - A monitoring base shall not be located at the residence of a person who receives Remote Supports. - A secure network system requiring authentication, authorization, and encryption of data that complies with applicable state laws currently in effect shall be in place to ensure that access to computer, video, audio, sensor, and written information is limited to authorized persons. - If a Reportable Event as defined in the DDD Critical Incident Prevention and Management System occurs while a person is being monitored, the Remote Supports provider shall retain, or ensure the retention of, any video and/ or audio recordings and any sensor and written information pertaining to the incident for at least seven years from the date of the incident. - With relevant substantiating documentation and DDD central office approval, a Community Services Director (CSD) may authorize use of this service in the home of a waiver participant(s) living with family as a cost-effective alternative to other medically necessary covered benefits, transition to an enrollment group with a higher expenditure cap, or to avoid institutional placement.
-Reauthorization is possible with re-assessment and CSD and DDD central office approval. - All residents of a home where Remote Supports are provided must give advance, informed consent to being subject to the remote monitoring apparatus, as must anyone who later joins the residence.
-In addition, there must be a protocol (e.g., a written sign, etc.) for informing visitors to the residence that they might be recorded. - When a person receives Remote Supports with paid backup support, the Remote Supports provider shall bill for the Remote Supports and provide the remote support directly or through a contract with a Remote Supports vendor that meets the requirements of this rule.
-In the event that the remote support staff contact the Remote Supports provider to request emergency or in-person assistance, the paid backup support person's time shall be billed as Personal Assistance or Self-Directed Personal Assistance, as applicable.
+If a person moves into a residence with Remote Supports already in place, the person shall consent in writing, before the move-in date, after being fully informed of what remote support entails including, but not limited to, that the remote support staff will observe their activities and/or listen to their conversations in the residence, where in the residence the remote support will take place, and whether or not recordings will be made.
+If the person moving into the residence has a guardian, the guardian shall consent in writing, before the move-in date.
+The person's Support Coordinator shall keep a copy of each signed consent form with the PCP. - A monitoring base shall not be located at the residence of a person who receives Remote Supports. - A secure network system requiring authentication, authorization, and encryption of data that complies with applicable state laws currently in effect shall be in place to ensure that access to computer, video, audio, sensor, and written information is limited to authorized persons. - If a Reportable Event as defined in the DDD Critical Incident Prevention and Management System occurs while a person is receiving Remote Supports, the Remote Supports provider shall retain, or ensure the retention of, any video and/ or audio recordings and any sensor and written information pertaining to the incident for at least seven years from the date of the incident. - Where applicable, there must be a form of notice, informing visitors to the residence that they may be recorded.

-Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies):
+Specify whether the service may be provided by (check each that applies):

 Provider Category Provider Type Title

+Individual Paid Back Up Support Worker

+Agency Technology Installer and Provider

 Agency Paid Back Up Support Worker

-Individual Back Up Support Worker

-Agency Technology Installer